blondon1/blondon1/README.md

 	public class showBio()
 	{
-		return Bio(
-			"- ⚡ Quick bio:": "I am a software engineer who is really interested in machine learning and cloud computing.
-I am currenly working on my associate's degree in computer engineering to then get a bachelors degree in computer science",
+			var hey = "-⚡ Quick bio:": "I am a software engineer who is really interested in machine learning and cloud computing.
+I am currenly working on my associate's degree in computer engineering to then get a bachelors degree in computer science"
 			"- ⚽ Hobbies":      "I like playing and watching soccer, reading books, reading manga(specialy chainsaw man), cars,GOT and breaking bad", "- 🌱 I’m currently learning":        "Java",
-			"- 🦾I’m looking to collaborate on": "C# / .Net related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "C#, Python, Leetcode and Web-Dev", "- 📫 How to reach me:":              "bryanlondres10@gmail.com", )
+			"- 🦾I’m looking to collaborate on": "C# / .Net related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "C#, Python, Leetcode and Web-Dev", "- 📫 How to reach me:":              "bryanlondres10@gmail.com", }
-	}
 }